-All staff including teachers, teaching assistants and midday supervisors build strong relationships with the children to support their emotional and social needs.
+\All staff including teachers, teaching assistants and midday supervisors build strong relationships with the children to support their emotional and social needs.

-If needed, Individual Behaviour and Individual Safety Plans are written.
-Child protection issues are reported straight to Isabel Stephens our designated safeguarding officer and/or Julie Wood, our deputy safeguarding officer.
+\If needed, Individual Behaviour and Individual Safety Plans are written. \Child protection issues are reported straight to Isabel Stephens our designated safeguarding officer and/or Julie Wood, our deputy safeguarding officer.

-A clear behaviour policy is in place and can be requested to read.
+\A clear behaviour policy is in place and can be requested to read.

-TIS/Nurture groups to support behaviour, social and emotional needs are in place and the format of these are tailored to meet the group needs.
+\TIS/Nurture groups to support behaviour, social and emotional needs are in place and the format of these are tailored to meet the group needs.

-Motor Skills programmes such as Funfit, dough gym.
+\Motor Skills programmes such as Funfit, dough gym.

 What support is available for my child's medical needs?
+Many teachers and teaching assistants have a first aid gualification

 Many teachers and teaching assistants have a first aid qualification to deal with minor incidents.
+Epilopsy swapeness training has been siven to some staff members.

 Epilepsy awareness training has been given to some staff members as well as Epipen training, which will be updated regularly.
+Many staff have also undertaken training to support children with diabetes.